Deadline for submissions: Friday, May 10, 2019

-Enabling Sales for New Growth Opportunities.
-Improving sales capabilities and impact with programs, tools, training, and support, especially for new offerings, new markets, new types of buyers, and/or new areas for growth; programs can be marketing-led or sales-led if marketing plays a significant role.
+Improving sales impact and effectiveness with programs, tools, training, and support, especially for new offerings, new markets, new types of buyers, and/or new areas for growth; programs can be marketing-led or sales-led if marketing plays a significant role.

 - Quality of the research and analysis utilized to understand the problem or opportunity

 - Innovation relative to past practice and to peers in the market

 - Appropriate metrics

 - Measurable impact on the business

 ITSMA will honor two winners in each category.